redakker/homelab/README.md

 Your router should allow two ports from outside/web (80,443) and Nginx Proxy Manager should do the translation for the inside services.
 That is the way how to use https for the inside services.

+## How to start
+- install docker and docker-compose to the host machine
+- clone this repository to one of the folders
+- add execute role to the generate.sh (chmod +x generate.sh) -> start.sh is created
+- run start.sh -> wait till all container is up

 ## Services

 - cron